 One of the most common examples of greenwashing is in the fashion industry, where brands claim that their clothing lines are made from "sustainable" or "recycled" materials.
 However, when you look closer, you often find that only a small percentage of the product is recycled, or the process itself is harmful to the environment.
 Similarly, airlines might plant trees to offset carbon emissions but ignore the more substantial impact of frequent flights on climate change.

-In some cases, even words like “biodegradable” or “compostable” can be misleading.
-Without specifying conditions under which a product can break down, these terms can give a false impression.
+In some cases, even words like "biodegradable" or "compostable" can be misleading.
+A product labelled biodegradable may only break down under specific industrial composting conditions that most households cannot access.
+Without specifying the conditions under which a product breaks down, these terms can give a false impression — and this is extremely common in the pet waste bag market, where "compostable" bags often require industrial facilities not available through most UK council collections.

 Why Is Greenwashing a Problem?